 I am a lifelong cat owner; I don’t remember a time when we didn’t have them.
-Before leaving home I took over a gorgeous cat, Rosie, who was born with a birth deformity and have her front paw amputated.
+Before leaving home I took over a gorgeous cat, Rosie, who was born with a birth deformity and she had to have her front paw amputated.
 She was bonkers, her nickname was “Tigger” as she didn’t let her disability stop her.
 I lost her in 2005 to tumours in her abdomen, which had ruptured blood vessels.

-I also had a rescue puss, Smokey, who were rescued by animal rights clients where I worked.
+I also had a rescue puss, Smokey, who was rescued by animal rights clients where I worked.
 His owners wanted to have him put to sleep as he sprayed (yet they hadn’t had him neutered).
 Smokey was only eight when I lost him to bladder problems.
 My mum took in a pregnant stray, Flossy.
 Flossy gave birth to six boys (I kept two, my mum kept two and my younger sister kept two).
-I had Spot (who I lost at the age of fifteen to a tumour in his nose and who I miss so very much) and I have Spot’s brother, Garfield, who is seventeen years old.
+I had Spot (who I lost at the age of fifteen to a tumour in his nose and who I miss so very much) and I had his brother, Garfield, who I lost to kidney failure in September 2018.
+I just managed to scrape him through his nineteenth birthday.
+He was the most laid back cat.
+I miss him dreadfully and he will always be the face on my stationery and my business cards.
+He accepted any cat or kitten who came through the door, loving them and nurturing them.
+Where he lived was his home, he was warm, very well fed, happy, he was well loved and he was the boss.
+Garfield is the tabby and white cat in the shoe box.
+We lost the last of the six in 2019, Tubby.

 My mum and I have both fostered for Cats Protection and her first rescues were a mum and four kittens who were found in a shed in Offerton.
 I gave the girls a fur-ever home and my sister gave the boys a fur-ever home (we found a good home for mum with an elderly couple in Preston who fed her a prawn as a treat every day!).
-My girls are now eleven and are the adult torties who are the photos on here.
+My girls are now fourteen (fifteen in May) and are the adult torties who are the photos on here.
 Lily is a beast and would love to be a looked after alley cat, doesn’t listen to the word “no” and.
 If she was a child, she would have to be the centre of everything.
 Her sister Lucky is so different, so soft and scared of her own shadow.
 Next came little Charley-Mittens.
 He was found with pelvic injuries as a kitten.
 He was a total free spirit and hated staying in.
 He would only come home for fuss, food and to “dump” his presents.
-I lost him in August 2014 to a rta, he was only five.
-So, down to three.
+I lost him in August 2014 to a RTA, he was only five.
+So, I was then back down to three.

-Covering the Heatons, Reddish, Levenshulme, Burnage, Rusholme, Fallowfield,
+Covering the Heatons, Levenshulme, Burnage, Rusholme, Fallowfield,

-Chorlton, West Didsbury, Didsbury Village and East Didsbury.
+West Didsbury, Didsbury Village and East Didsbury.